msandim/feup-neural-net-iart/README.md

 # Backpropagation Artificial Neural Network in Java

 This repository contains a Artificial Backpropagation Multilayer Neural Network implementation developed on the "Artificial Intelligence" course at FEUP.
 The goal was to build an efficient Neural Network, using the Backpropagation algorithm in the learning process, to diagnose patients from a dataset based on their voice's physical characteristics.

 This project was developed by [JPMMaia](https://github.com/JPMMaia) and [msandim](https://github.com/msandim).

-For further information on the topics of this README, check the project [report](https://github.com/msandim/neural-net-iart/raw/master/resources/report.pdf) (portuguese only).
+To run the application, check the [releases](https://github.com/msandim/neural-net-iart/releases).
+For further information on the topics of this project, check the [report](https://github.com/msandim/neural-net-iart/raw/master/resources/report.pdf) (portuguese only).

 ## 1. Project structure